calum-mccall/TeethTimer/README.md

 # Teeth Timer

-Teeth timer is an Android app built in Kotlin and Java.
+Teeth timer is an Android app built in Kotlin and Java with over 15,000 downloads to date.

 Available on the [Google Play Store](https://play.google.com/store/apps/details?id=io.github.calumcmccall.teethtimer).

-Over 15,000 downloads.

 ## Motivation